ydahal1/ydahal1/ReadMe.md

-How many tickles does it take to tickle an octopus?
-Ten-tickles!
+What do you call a criminal going down the stairs?
+Condescending

 [
-Fri May  1 00:58:17 UTC 2026
+Sat May  2 00:52:04 UTC 2026
  ]